 Private Property Accidents

-In most states, police will not file a report for accidents occurring on private property.
+In most states, the police will not file a report for accidents occurring on private property.
 What is private property?
 Private property would include private residences.
 For instance, if your friend backs into your vehicle while in your driveway or if your teenage driver backs into your garage door.
 Maybe more surprising is the local grocery store parking lot is considered private property.
 That means it's up to you to get the information needed to properly file a car insurance claim.
 One of the first things the police dispatch will ask you is what is the location of the accident.

 If it is private property, most likely they will inform you the police will not come to file a report.

 Police reports are for accidents occurring on the road, backstreets, highways, city roads, and country roads.